ngrx/platform/projects/ngrx.io/content/guide/entity-adapter.md

 ## createEntityAdapter<T>

 A method for returning a generic entity adapter for a single entity state collection.
-The returned adapter provides many [methods](#adapter-methods) for performing operations against the collection type.
+The returned adapter provides many adapter methods for performing operations against the collection type.
 The method takes an object with 2 properties for configuration.

 - `selectId`: A `method` for selecting the primary id for the collection.